MatiiFurry7w7/MatiiFurry7w7/README.md

 - 👋 Hi, I’m Matii
 - 👀 I’m interested in learning technologies, programming languages and their frameworks!
+- ❤️ I've been learning: Java, C, PHP, MySQL and HTML
 - 🌱 I’m currently learning C++ and Python
 - 💞️ My objective is to be a software developer, as a back or front end developer!
 - 📫 How to reach me https://www.linkedin.com/in/mercadoMatiasC/